alexrs/alexrs.github.io/_posts/2017-03-27-mozilla-internship.md

 Erasmus.
 And great experiences should lead to even better ones.

-This summer I will be part of the Firefox Data Engineering team, working with awesome people at Berlin as Intern, and I could't be more excited!
+This summer I will be part of the Firefox Data Engineering team, working with awesome people in Berlin as Intern, and I could't be more excited!

 Alejandro 👾.